michael-sayapin/sayap_in/content/posts/on-rewrites.md

 ## Tale of the Successful Rewrite

-Back in 2007, a year fresh from the college, I was freelancing and half-assedly looking for a new job, sending my resume here and there mostly on a whim.
+Back in 2007, a year fresh from college, I was freelancing and half-assedly looking for a new job, sending my resume here and there mostly on a whim.
 Freelancing pay was okay, albeit the projects were not challenging.
-Squarespace and even WordPress was not a thing yet, and most of those mom and pops small business websites were handcrafted.
+Squarespace and even WordPress were not a thing yet, and most of those mom and pops small business websites were handcrafted.

 One day I got a call.
 A very distressed guy on the other end said: _"You say on your resume your strength is solving problems fast?
 We need that now.
 Can you come to this address now.
 Pay is not a problem."_ I was taken aback but rather intrigued.
 It was 2 or 3pm on a working day, but I had free time, so I went.